openfifth/koha-plugin-cla-check_permissions/README.md

 Once installed, the plugin can be used by navigating to a biblio in your catalogue, on the "Normal" tab, you will see a "CLA Check Permissions" button.
 This will take you to the CLA Check Permissions page, a request will be made to the API, when the request completes, a modal will be displayed containing the results of the query.

+### Notes

+It is also possible to integrate Koha and DCS in the opposite direction.
+The CLA are able to integrate your catalogue into the DCS interface, details of how to do this [can be found here](https://cla.zendesk.com/hc/en-us/articles/360017739773)

 ## Authors